oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 ### Engine side

-*   find suitable host in cluster for starting a VM
+*   Finding a suitable host in cluster based on required devices for starting a VM
-*   force disable migration of VMs with migration-incapable devices
+*   Migration should be force-disabled for VM's with devices without migration support

 <Category:Feature>